Heavy metal music: Etymology

 An early documented use of the phrase in rock criticism appears in Sandy Pearlman's February 1967 Crawdaddy review of the Rolling Stones' Got Live If You Want It (1966), albeit as a description of the sound rather than as a genre: "On this album the Stones go metal.
 Technology is in the saddle—as an ideal and as a method."
 Another appears in the 11 May 1968 issue of Rolling Stone, in which Barry Gifford wrote about the album A Long Time Comin' by U.S. band Electric Flag: "Nobody who's been listening to Mike Bloomfield—either talking or playing—in the last few years could have expected this.
 This is the new soul music, the synthesis of white blues and heavy metal rock."
 In the 7 September 1968 edition of the Seattle Daily Times, reviewer Susan Schwartz wrote that the Jimi Hendrix Experience "has a heavy-metals blues sound".
 In January 1970, Lucian K. Truscott IV, reviewing Led Zeppelin II for the Village Voice, described the sound as "heavy" and made comparisons with Blue Cheer and Vanilla Fudge.

-Other early documented uses of the phrase are from reviews by critic Mike Saunders.
+Other early documented uses of the phrase are from reviews by critic Metal Mike Saunders.
 In the 12 November 1970 issue of Rolling Stone, he commented on an album put out the previous year by the British band Humble Pie: "Safe as Yesterday Is, their first American release, proved that Humble Pie could be boring in lots of different ways.
 Here they were a noisy, unmelodic, heavy metal-leaden shit-rock band with the loud and noisy parts beyond doubt.
 There were a couple of nice songs ... and one monumental pile of refuse."
 He described the band's latest, self-titled release as "more of the same 27th-rate heavy metal crap".